 Candidates are required to submit an online application.

-a. provide the required documentation, outlined below, for upload
+a) Provided the required documentation outlined below for upload

-1. copies of transcripts, initialed and dated on each page by your supervisor, from your ongoing degree
+1. Copies of transcripts from your ongoing degree, initialled and dated on each page by your Supervisor

-2. a summary (maximum 1 page) of your research related experience including a list of references/publications
+2. Summary of your research-related experience, including a list of references/publications (maximum 1 page)

-5. a list of your supervisor's experience (i.e. trainees and their details)
+5. Supervisor's experience (i.e., trainees and their details)

-Upon successful submission you will be directed to a webpage that confirms the successful submission and within a short period of time you will receive an email from the CAG National Office confirming receipt of your submission.
-If this does not occur, please contact the CAG National Office immediately.
+Upon successful submission, you will be redirected to a confirmation webpage and will receive an email from us.
+If this does not occur, please contact the CAG National Office.

 Step Two: Review